Manage Windows as a service using System Center Configuration Manager

 Internet Explorer 9 or later must be installed on the computer that runs the Configuration Manager console.

 Software updates must be configured and synchronized.
-You must select the Upgrades classification and synchronize software updates before any Windows 10 feature upgrades will be available in the Configuration Manager console.
+Select the Upgrades classification and synchronize software updates before any Windows 10 feature upgrades are available in the Configuration Manager console.
 For more information, see Prepare for software updates management.

 The Windows 10 servicing dashboard provides you with information about Windows 10 computers in your environment, active servicing plans, compliance information, and so on.
 The data in the Windows 10 servicing dashboard is dependent on having the Service Connection Point installed.
 The dashboard has the following tiles:

-Windows 10 Rings tile: Provides a breakdown of Windows 10 by branch and readiness state .
-The LTSB segment will be all LTSB versions (whereas the first tile breaks down the specific versions.
-For example, Windows 10 LTSB 2015.
-The Release Ready segment corresponds to CB, and the Business ready segment is CBB.
+Windows 10 Rings tile: Provides a breakdown of Windows 10 by channel and readiness state.
+The LTSC segment includes all LTSC versions.
+The first tile breaks down the specific versions, for example, Windows 10 LTSC 2015.

 Expire Soon tile: Displays the percentage of computers that are on a build that is near end of life (within about four months), similar to the Expired tile.
 Configuration Manager rounds up to the next whole number.